michaeljohnbarr/django-timezone-utils/README.rst

 **django-timezone-utils** adds automatic time zone conversions and support utilities to Django.

-Please note that this project is currently marked as a development status of *Beta*.
 Suggestions, constructive criticism, and feedback are certainly welcomed and appreciated.

 Documentation